Advertiser disclosure

 See also: How do student loans affect credit?

 Lastly, credit card payments typically have less flexible repayment assistance.
-If money is tight, you have no choice but to find enough to make the minimum payment or miss the payment, which will harm your credit score.
+If money is tight, you have no choice but to find enough to make the minimum payment or miss the payment.
+Missing payments will harm your credit score.
 Student loans, on the other hand, can offer more flexible repayment options like income-driven repayment plans and deferment.

 See also: All about income-driven repayment plans